PierreSenellart/provsql/doc/source/user/probabilities.rst

 when a different parameter is small – the **joint width**: the treewidth of the data graph *together with* its correlation structure, not of either alone :cite:`Amarilli2016thesis` (§4.2).
-There are instances whose data graph and whose lineage circuit are *both* of small treewidth yet whose joint width – and hardness – is large, so the bound has to be taken on the joint object (thesis Prop.
+There are instances whose data graph and whose provenance circuit are *both* of small treewidth yet whose joint width – and hardness – is large, so the bound has to be taken on the joint object (thesis Prop.
 4.2.11);
 when it *is* bounded, the probability is linear in the data, even